Yelp/elastalert/docs/source/recipes/faq-md.md

   indices at startup, if they're not yet created.
 * Restart ElastAlert 2.

-WARNING: Failure to remove the old ElastAlert indices can result in a non-worker Elasticsearch cluster.
+WARNING: Failure to remove the old ElastAlert indices can result in a non-working Elasticsearch cluster.
 This is because the ElastAlert indices contain deprecated features and the Elasticsearch 8 upgrade logic is currently flawed and does not correctly handle this situation.
 The Elasticsearch GitHub repository contains [more information](https://github.com/elastic/elasticsearch/issues/84199) on this problem.